jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Sub-commands indirectly relate to each other through mutual references to the same object, and what they read or write from that object.

 It can be determined, that part of the sub-commands can run independently.
 If they don’t consult the same data, they can run totally concurrently.
-Only if things consult the same data, and there is at least one reference that writes to it, then an order must be determined.
+Only if things consult the same data, and there is at least one reference that writes to it, then an order might be determined.

 ##### Multiple parameters